bluekeyes/go-gitdiff/README.md

 [functionality][seletskiy] exist, so why did I write another?

 1. No other packages I found support binary diffs, as generated with the `--binary` flag.
-This is the main reason for writing a new packages, as the format is pretty different from line-oriented diffs and is unique to Git.
+This is the main reason for writing a new package, as the format is pretty different from line-oriented diffs and is unique to Git.

-2. Most other packages only parse patches, so you need another package to apply them (and if they do support applies, it is only for text files.)
+2. Most other packages only parse patches, so you need additional code to apply them (and if applies are supported, it is only for text files.)

 3. This package aims to accept anything that `git apply` accepts, and closely follows the logic in [`apply.c`][apply.c].

-4. It seemed like a fun thing to write and a good way to learn more about Git.
+4. It seemed like a fun project and a way to learn more about Git.

 [sourcegraph]: https://github.com/sourcegraph/go-diff
 [sergi]: https://github.com/sergi/go-diff